joaoschmalz/split-orders/README.md

 `pixKey`
 `keyType`

-{c:red}Project will not be executed if the configuration is not as expected.{/c}
+Project will not be executed if the configuration is not as expected.

 ## Running